hdShang/arxiv-daily/docs/cs-CV/2025-10-30/papers/251026800v1-omnix-from-unified-panoramic-generation-and-perception-to-graphics-r.md

 ---
 layout: default
-title: OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes
+title: "OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes"
 ---

 # OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes